-&lt;sup>36As Elson et al. remark: "This is in reasonable agreement with observations of most globular clusters, as well as with numerical calculations of globular cluster evolution in the capacity, sets the final stage of the core collapse in the form of gravothermal (or isothermal) collapse (Chavanis, 2006, §4.9-4.10).
-Following this runaway process, the system collapses up to a point in which binary stars' interactions emit enough energy to make the system re-expand and this triggers gravothermal oscillations.
+Hence the system naturally slowly evolves towards a core-halo structure with a progressively shrinking core, and overall there is a decrease in the radius of the cluster and an increase in the concentration parameter c.
+For c < 2.1 the cluster follows the King sequence closely, whereas for larger values of c the King models become unstable.
+This instability, powered by the negative heat capacity, sets the final stage of the core collapse in the form of gravothermal (or isothermal) collapse (Chavanis, 2006b, §4.9-4.10).
+Tollowing this runaway process, the system collapses up to a point in which binary stars' interactions emit enough energy to make the system re-expand and this triggers gravothermal oscillations.